imgproxy/imgproxy-js-core/README.md

 For a detailed description of the available options, please refer to the [imgproxy documentation](https://docs.imgproxy.net/getting_the_image_info?id=info-options), as well as the option types files in the `imgproxy-js-core` library.

+The `generateImageInfoUrl` method returns a string that contains the generated URL.

 ## Development

 1. Clone the repo